Aens/Unmemorize/readme.md

 ```

 # How to Run it
-Either run the file: `run.bat` or just while you are on the virtual environment, execute `python Main.py`
+* Either run the file: `run.bat`.
+* Or just while you are on the virtual environment, execute `python Main.py`

 # Technologies
 This project utilizes the next technologies and libraries: